Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

 The banded barbell back squat.

 That brings us to accommodating resistance.
 Accommodating resistance is where resistance bands or chains are added to barbell lifts to make them more challenging at the top of the range of motion.
 The bands and chains don’t make the bottom harder, just the top.
-Since most of our muscle growth comes from challenging our muscles at the bottom, it makes sense that making the top harder wouldn’t help very much.
+Since most of our muscle growth comes from challenging our muscles at the bottom, it makes sense that making the top harder wouldn’t help very much, if at all.

-Which Lifts Challenge Our Muscles in a Deep Stretch?
+Which Lifts Challenge Our Muscles at Long Muscle Lengths?

 The Big Three Lifts

-• The squat challenges our quads in a stretched position, especially if we “sit down” instead of “sitting back” into our squats.
+• Squats challenge your quads in a stretched position, especially if you “sit down” into a deep squat instead of “sitting back” into a parallel squat.
 This benefit is even more exaggerated if we do front-loaded squats with a lot of bend at the knees, such as deep front squats.

-The Big Three are well and good for powerlifting, but we generally recommend the “Big Five Hypertrophy Lifts when training for muscle size, general strength, and aesthetics.
-By switching from a back squat to a front squat, and then adding in the chin-up and the overhead press as main lifts, we gain much more upper-body size and strength.
+The Big Three are well and good for powerlifting, but we usually recommend the “Big Five Exercises” when training for muscle size, general strength, and aesthetics.
+By switching from back squats to front squats, and then adding chin-ups and overhead presses as main lifts, we gain much more upper-body size and strength.

-By adding in chin-ups as a foundational lift, we now have a main lift for our upper backs and biceps.
-By adding in the overhead press, we have a lift dedicated to building bigger, stronger, and broader shoulders.
-By giving them equal priority to the squat, bench press, and deadlift, we have a good base for a hypertrophy routine.
+If you add chin-ups as a foundational lift, you have a main lift for your lats, upper back, and biceps.
+By adding in the overhead press, you have a lift dedicated to building bigger, stronger, and broader shoulders.

 The Chin-Up

 The chin-up has a reasonable strength curve.
-Any lift that challenges our lats while our arms are in front of our bodies is challenging them in a stretched position, and the chin-up does that.
-It’s hardest on our lats in the middle of the range of motion, when our upper arms are still quite far in front of our upper bodies.
+Any lift that challenges your lats (and teres major and rear delts) while your arms are in front of your body is challenging them at long muscle lengths, and the chin-up does that.
+It’s hardest on your lats in the middle of the range of motion, when your upper arms are still quite far in front of your torso.

 Illustration of a man doing a chin-up.